tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ~~~
 {: #tls-resumption-psk title="Message flow for resumption and PSK"}

 ECH mitigates against this attack by (1) prohibiting the "pre_shared_key"
-extension in outer ClientHello and (2) requiring servers ignore this extension
+extension in ClientHelloOuter and (2) requiring servers ignore this extension
-when processing the outer ClientHello.
+when processing ClientHelloOuter.
 Thus, if the server accepts the inner
 ClientHello, it only validates binders in the inner ClientHello.
 This means
 that ECH PSKs are used within the HPKE encryption envelope.

 # IANA Considerations